-8.5 Observational Metadata
+7.5 Observational Metadata

-Note 1: Provisions for describing observational metadata, for recording and retaining observational metadata, and for exchanging and archiving observational metadata are provided in section 2.5 of this Manual.
+Note 1: Provisions for describing observational metadata, for recording and retaining observational metadata, and for exchanging and archiving observational metadata are provided in section 2.5.
 These apply to all WIGOS component observing systems including the WHOS.
 Further provisions specific to WHOS are stated here.

-Note 2: The contents of observational metadata are detailed in Appendix 2.4 to this Manual including WIGOS metadata and other metadata of specific relevance for WHOS.
+Note 2: The contents of observational metadata are detailed in Appendix 2.4including WIGOS metadata and other metadata of specific relevance for WHOS.

 Note 3: Within an organization or country, a hydrological information system or a station registration file and a historical operations file (as indicated in the Guide to Hydrological Practices, WMO–No.168) or similar repositories may be used as a convenient means to compile a set of metadata about a hydrological station and its observations.

-8.5.1 In addition to the provisions in section 2.5 to this Manual, Members should record, retain and make available the WIGOS observational metadata and also the additional observational metadata specified in the Appendix 2.4 to this Manual.
+7.5.1 In addition to the provisions in section 2.5, Members should record, retain and make available the WIGOS observational metadata and also the additional observational metadata specified in the Appendix 2.4.

-8.5.2 Members who use their own station identifiers for hydrological stations should maintain the means to match these with the WMO station identifiers, as specified in Appendix 2.4 to this Manual.
+7.5.2 Members who use their own station identifiers for hydrological stations should maintain the means to match these with the WMO station identifiers, as specified in Appendix 2.4.

-8.5.3 Members should collect and record additional detailed observational metadata identifying the purpose of the station in accordance with provisions in section 2.5 to this Manual.
+7.5.3 Members should collect and record additional detailed observational metadata identifying the purpose of the station in accordance with provisions in section 2.5.

 Note: Further details are found in the Guide to Hydrological Practices (WMO-No. 168), Volume I, Chapter 10.